Isabella Giovinazzo: Early life

 Giovinazzo was born in Melbourne.
 Her father is a music composer and educator of Italian descent.
-She is the oldest of three sisters.
+She has two younger sisters - Olivia and Greta.

 Giovinazzo completed her secondary education at Melbourne Girls' College.
 After graduating, she enrolled in a Bachelor of Arts degree at the University of Melbourne.
 However, during her first semester at university, she deferred her studies, choosing, instead, to travel Europe, spending an extended period in the Calabrian town where her paternal grandparents were born and grew up.

 After her return to Melbourne, Giovinazzo, decided to resume her studies and focus more explicitly on the film industry and, in particular, writing and directing.
 She enrolled in a Bachelor of Film and Television degree at Swinburne University of Technology.
 While at film school, she was often called upon to act in films under the direction of fellow students.
 As this progressed, she developed an interest in the craft of acting.
 After the completion of her degree, she decided to focus on developing her acting skills, and took night classes at a number of private acting schools in Melbourne, Howard Fine and 16th Street, among others.